 - Based on Landsat 8 data

 TimeScan is a GeoService developed by the German Aerospace Center (DLR).
-It provides a first impression of the main land cover characteristics and can support geospatial analysts and service provider to generate advanced landcover and landuse classifications faster and with higher reliability.
+It provides a first impression of the main land cover characteristics and can support geospatial analysts and service providers to generate advanced land cover and land use classifications faster and with higher reliability.

 TimeScan scans the time series of all available datasets within the selected analysis period.
 It calculates most significant spectral indices and calculates their statistics over time for each spot.
 It comes in two flavours: TimeScan Basic is a false color composite of the main indicators for built-up areas (red) water bodies (blue) and vegetation (green).
 TimeScan Professional provides in addition a detailed statistical analysis for the selected spectral indices.

 TimeScan is available off the shelf for Africa and Germany 2013-2014, if you like to get TimeScan for other areas or other time periods, visit our GeoService TimeScan on Demand.

 With TimeScan basic everyone gets an impressive visualisation of the main landcover characteristics with a false color representation of the indicators for built-up areas or bare soil (mean of NDBI), for water bodies (mean NDWI) and vegetation (mean NDVI).